 By flair, he is referring to the master-planned communities with such modern amenities as activity centers featuring resort-style pools with lazy rivers, cabanas and outdoor grilling stations, state-of-the art fitness rooms and lifestyle coordinators on staff to plan community-wide events; miles of nature trails; lakes; dog parks and community gardens.
 Many of these communities are designed to include shopping, schools and entertainment located within their borders.

 “I could have told you 20 years ago the new hot spot is going to be south of Houston,” Potenza said.
 “I can foresee Walmarts and Home Depots further south than they are now.”
 He is certain buyers will be blown away by the multitude of master-planned communities located south and west of Houston.
-Two that made his must-see list are: Meridiana by Rise Communities, Cane Island, being developed by Shea homes.
+Two that made his must-see list are: Meridiana and Cane Island, both being developed by Rise Communities.

 Rather than limit itself to building in one concentrated area, Highland Homes builds “360 degrees around the city,” according to Matt McGhee, director of land for Highland Homes.
 “New employment centers and road infrastructure are opening up new territories and hot spots all around town: I-45 opens to Willis; 290 to Waller; 288 to Angleton and Alvin,” he said.
 “New roads make access to Fulshear and the west suburbs easier.”
 He anticipates Bridgeland, a master-planned community of luxury homes, apartments and retail by Bridgeland Development in Cypress, to rank among the top communities this year for new home starts, because of its access to premier schools, amenities and other communities being built by top-tier homebuilders.
 With so many large employers located in the Woodlands, Katy and other parts of town, McGhee believes downtown Houston is not necessarily a main draw now.
 Not everyone agrees.